guldcoin/Docs/blocktree-overview.md

 "The Git mechanics will imply social contracts and organization."

-Curently, Guld officers and executives need to audit transactions, and make sure their node is up to date so the network can operate correctly.
+Node operators (curently, Guld officers and executives) need to audit transactions, and make sure their node is up to date so the network can operate correctly.

 Observers, witnesses, and validators.
 In a legal sense, we want to create a platform of data distribution authority that in court can be declared to be "fully witnessed".
 From the main repo: one snapshot in time (one commit), and that's how you localize the context of a node.